 What's really in a bag of processed horse feed?

 Apart from what's in the ingredients list, that is.
 It's also those percentages that we need to be aware of.

-Light bulb moment - the answer was obvious.
-It was to make it yummy, so he'd eat it, so I'd buy it again, thinking that his problem couldn't be his feed because the bag had safe for laminitics written on it.
+Ding!
+Light bulb moment - obvious.
+To make it yummy, so he'd eat it, so I'd buy it again, assured that his problem couldn't be his feed because the bag had Safe for Laminitics written on it.

-My barefoot direction was the prod I needed to bin the lot.
-The subject as a whole now had my full attention - in fact I became a teeny bit obsessive - where further research on my part showed that not only were the crops chemically treated during their growth period, but also post-harvest in the grain stores as well.
-And - here's the rub - the main ingredients across the board, i.e. corn, soya, alfalfa, were GMO crops.
+My barefoot direction was the prod I needed to bin the lot and start again.
+The subject as a whole now had my full attention - in fact I became a teeny bit obsessive, where further research on my part showed that not only were the crops chemically treated during their growth period, but also post-harvest in the grain stores as well.
+And - here's the rub - the main ingredients across the board, i.e. corn, wheat, soya, alfalfa, were GMO crops.

-Co-incidentally, along with the quote I used on the first page of this chapter, there was also this post on the H&H forum:
+Co-incidentally, there was also this post on the H&H forum:

 "You will find balancers such as *** full of soya.
 FWIW my break away from big feed companies was due to being called crazy in the head.
 How dare I suggest soya might be playing a part in IR type symptoms in my horses that went away in 2 weeks when soya was taken out of the diet.
 My previous easy-breeding mare became unrecognisable as soon as this miracle balancer was introduced.
 The money I spent on testing was ridiculous.
-All came back healthy.
-First year back after ditching soy, pregnant straight away.
+First year back after ditching soya, pregnant straight away.
 Can't stand balancers myself.
 Too much cr*p for most horses even though you feed only in small cups.
 Feed companies love pushing that.
 Feed less, save money.
-All the nutrition you need in one easy bag."
+All the nutrition you need in one easy bag.
+Not."